The head of the UK's 450,000-strong civil service has quit, amid plans to reform the way it works.

 What is a civil servant?

-In addition, there are a further 20 departments that don't have their own minister - such as the Food Standards Agency and the Forestry Commission - but are still staffed by civil servants.
+In addition, there are a further 20 departments which don't have their own minister - such as the Food Standards Agency and the Charity Commission - but are still staffed by civil servants.

 445,000 Current number of UK civil servants